KHMuller/15-minutes-sonic-pi/README.md

-# 15 Minutes :: Sonic PI
+# 15 Minutes :: Sonic Pi
-Although the original idea was to experiment 15 minutes with Sonic PI, from time to time, I usually spend more than 15 minutes.
+The original idea was to experiment from time to time with Sonic Pi and backup the codes in this repository.
+I converted it into a challange to dedicate daily at least 15 minutes to explore sounds and rhythms.

-The code files are saved mainly for me to have code snippets handy